-Core competencies apply to every job within the organization and are often linked to the vision and/or values of the organization.
-For example, if being innovative and creative is a critical value of the organization, Innovation may be a core competency that is essential for every role across the entire organization and would be found in each competency profile.
-These competencies also help to link all employees’ behaviour to the goals of the organization.
-For example, if one of the goals of the organization is to be number one in their market when it comes to customer service, then making sure that everyone is focused on customer-centric behaviours becomes very important.
+What are they?
+Core competencies apply to every job within your organization and are linked to the vision and values of the organization.
+For example, if placing the customer first is a critical value for your organization, then you can map this value to a core competency, such as customer-centric.
+Core competencies also help to link all employees’ behaviour to the goals of the organization.
+For example, if one of the goals of your organization is to be number one in your market when it comes to developing new products, then making sure that everyone is focused on innovative behaviours becomes very important.

-Why use core competencies?
+When to use them?
 Core competencies can be a way to bring your organizational values to life, give them meaning, and make them observable and measurable.
-You may wish to consider using them if you are looking for ways to hire people and keep people that share the organization’s values and culture.
+You may wish to consider using them if you are looking for ways to hire people and keep people that share your organization’s values and culture.
 They describe “how” people need to be able to behave if your organization is going to achieve its goals (e.g., what does putting the customer first look like?)

 Job Family Competencies

+What are they?
 Job family competencies apply to a subset or grouping of jobs within the organization that share a common function or logical career stream.
-For example, an organization could have an IT job family that includes a Problem-Solving job family competency, because problem solving is critical to all jobs within the IT job family.
+For example, your organization could have an IT job family that includes a Problem-Solving job family competency, because problem-solving is critical to all jobs within the IT job family.

 Job Specific Competencies